Welcome!

 Click here for helpful hints for taking the New York courses.

-If you did not receive our e-mail notice that the Course had been posted, please make sure that we have your current e-mail address on file by notifying Client Services at clientservices@prms.com with the updated address.
+We plan to send an e-mail notice when the new Course has been posted.
+Please make sure that we have your current e-mail address on file by notifying Client Services at clientservices@prms.com with any updated address.

 Physicians who participate in the Excess Program and/or want the 5% premium discount must complete a risk management course approved by the New York Insurance Department.
 The CME courses without a “NY Excess” in their title are not approved by the New York Insurance Department.
 You may still take unapproved courses for CME credit.